XInTheDark/PVplayer/README.md

 ```

 ### Building
-A shell script for building an executable for the engine is available at `src/engine_build.sh`.
+A shell script for building an executable for the engine (on Linux-based systems) is available at `src/engine_build.sh`.
+It can be slightly modified for building on Windows as well.

+### Configuration
+PVengine follows the UCI protocol, so you can type UCI commands just like in other engines, or use it in a chess GUI.
+Options are set using the UCI interface as well, so modifying `config.yml` will not work for PVengine.